-Starbucks Will 'Give People The Key' To Restroom Regardless Of Purchase
+Starbucks Will 'Give People The Key' To Bathroom Regardless Of Purchase

 Video of their arrest sparked outrage on social media and accusations of racial bias.
 Protesters stood outside and inside the Philadelphia Starbucks store where the arrest occurred.

 "The company, the management and me personally — not the store manager — are culpable and responsible.
-And we're the ones to blame," Schultz said.
+And we're the ones to blame," Schultz said Thursday.

 "We were absolutely wrong in every way.
 The policy and the decision she made, but it's the company that's responsible," he added.